Xul Solar: esoteric paintings

 Mars and Saturn (1953)

-Xul used to see himself as the "…creationist of twelve pictorial techniques, some of a surrealistic kind and others bringing to canvas the sensorial world, emotional, causing in who hears a musical audition".
+Xul considered himself as the "…creationist of twelve pictorial techniques, some of a surrealistic kind and others bringing to canvas the sensorial world, emotional, causing in who hears a musical audition".

-In Paris, he met the occultist Alesteir Crowley who tought him the method to achieve visions by using I Ching.
-Xul was also an astrologer and occultist, a lover of esoterism, and in his artworks combined Astrology and Cabala, renewed Tarot cards and even imagined a theatre for adults with characters such as Taurus, Scorpio and Death.
+In Paris, he met the occultist Alesteir Crowley who tought him a method to achieve I Ching visions.
+Xul was also an astrologer and occultist, a lover of esoterism, and in his artworks combined Astrology and Kabbalah, renewed Tarot cards and even imagined a theatre for adults with characters such as Taurus, Scorpio and Death.

-He drew a Tarot deck called Tarot with astrological correspondence.
+He drew a Tarot deck called Tarot with astrological correspondences.
 And he introduced the first twelve cards in the same order he displayed signs in his Zodiac painting (1953).
-The representation starts in Gemini, Taurus follows, then Aries, Pisces and so on until ending in Cancer, in a clockwise direction (which is the orientation of the Sun's translation across its orbit, or the esoteric point of view in Astrology).
+The representation starts in Gemini, follows Taurus, then Aries, Pisces and so on until ending in Cancer, in a clockwise direction (which is the orientation of the Sun's translation across its orbit, or the esoteric point of view in Astrology).

 Zodiac, by Xul Solar